OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Every country has its own Christmas stories that usually talk about elves and magic spirits.
-In Denmark the mischievous elf that is causing trouble in Christmas is Nisse.
-He is considered a good elf with a playful mood that enjoys messing around.
-Therefore, on Christmas Eve some locals leave rice pudding or porridge for him, hoping he’ll be nicer to them.
-That little guy in the gray woollen clothes, the white clogs and the red bonnet and stockings is on every souvenir’s shop shelves.
-So, if you like the story make sure to buy one of those cute puppets, because won’t find them in another country.
+In Denmark, Nisse is a mischievous yet good-spirited elf causing trouble at Christmas.
+Some locals leave rice pudding or porridge for him on Christmas Eve, hoping he’ll be nicer to them.
+That little guy in the grey woollen clothes, the white clogs and the red bonnet and stockings has a shelf in every souvenir shop.
+So, if you like the story of Nisse, buy one of those elves as a cute memento.

-At Hans Christian Andersen’s museum at Odense you’ll learn a lot about the famous writer’s journey from childhood to his life at Nyhavn.
-The museum‘s shop has many miniatures of Andersen’s fairy tales characters as well as replicas of items that the renowned storyteller used during his life.
-For example, it is known that Andersen used to make beautiful paper cuttings in order to entertain his guests at festive gatherings.
-In the museum’s shop, visitors will find various Christmas decorations that are now produced by the Danish company, Nordahl Andersen, but are based on these paper cuttings.
+About 167km (104mi) southwest of Copenhagen, you’ll find the HC Andersen Museum at the writer’s birthplace in Odense.
+Here, you’ll learn about Andersen’s journey, beginning with his childhood through to his life in the Copenhagen waterfront district of Nyhavn.
+The museum shop sells miniatures of the writer’s fairytale characters and replicas of items that he used during his life.
+He used to make paper cuttings to entertain his guests at festive gatherings, and in the museum shop, you can find various Christmas decorations by the Danish company Nordahl Andersen that are based on these paper cuttings.

-Everyone is familiar with that blue tin that includes two layers of the delicious Danish Butter cookies.
-That means that these cookies can be bought in other countries as well, so they actually shouldn’t be included in this list.
-However, in the past 5o years they are a part of Danes’ culture and are undoubtedly a must-have thing.
-Plus, in Denmark you’ll find such a great variety of that blue box with different paintings of Denmark’s notable places – so once you’re done with the tasty delicacies you can use it as a decoration item.
+You’re probably familiar with that blue tin that contains two layers of delicious Danish butter cookies.
+And while these cookies are available in other countries, they’re best sampled in their country of origin.
+Over the past 50 years, they have become part of Danish culture and are one of the best-loved Danish treats.
+Plus, in Denmark you’ll find the cookies for sale in a wider variety of blue tins, often decorated with paintings of famous Danish scenes, so once you’re done with the tasty delicacies, you can use the tin as a decorative item.